-is an office within OSPI that supports strong teaching and learning through the development and implementation of social studies learning standards and OSPI-developed assessments.
+is an office within OSPI that provides guidance for the development and implementation of Washington learning standards and social studies assessments.

-The Essential Academic Learning Requirements (EALRs) and Grade Level Expectations (GLEs) describe what students should know and be able to do in civics, economics, geography, history, and in the social studies skills of reasoning, research, deliberation, and evaluation.
+K-12 Social Studies Learning Standards—the Essential Academic Learning Requirements (EALRs)--describe what students should know and be able to do in civics, economics, geography, history, and social studies skills at each grade level: Grade Level Expectations (GLEs).

 A 0.5 credit in civics is required for students in the graduating class of 2016 and beyond.
 This initiative will support educators in providing strong civic education and assessment.